MightyCall Mobile MightyCall Mobile AppGoogle Play

 The handset is damaged

-If you have had a phone for a really long time, it may have gotten worse for the wear without you having even noticed; think about all the times you accidentally dropped it, or it clanged on the tabletop.
-That can hurt it and eventually make it a phone dropping calls.
+If you have had a phone for a really long time, it may have gotten worse for the wear without you even noticing; think about all the times you accidentally dropped it, or it clanged on the tabletop.
+That can damage it and eventually cause it to drop calls.

 If you are a techie, you can unscrew the phone and look for damage.
 But if not, you can buy a new one – landlines today are very cheap to come by.